 - Return to the Services window and restart the Print Spooler service by right-clicking on it and selecting Start.

 Solution #6: Restart the printer

 Sometimes, all that your printer needs is a restart.
 If there are printing tasks that cannot be shifted, then a restart should flush them out.

 To restart your printer, switch it off, disconnect it from your computer, plug it back in, and turn it on.
 Then try to print.

 Diagnosis is usually half the cure.
 By scanning your entire system, you can locate junk files and speed-reducing problems that result in app crashes and error messages.

-To scan your system, you may use a trustworthy PC repair tool.
+To scan your system, you could use a reliable PC repair tool.
+As always, please ensure you download such software from trusted sources to protect your privacy and security.
 These tools have been created using precise techniques that allow them to identify issues that can be safely resolved without having to risk personal or private information.

 If after trying the solutions above you still come across the Undefined – OFFENDING COMMAND error, then we suggest taking your computer or your printer to a reliable computer repair shop.
 Perhaps the problem is not with your software, but with the hardware components.